 The continued development of robust research programs outside of the basic science departments coupled with the substantial reorganization of the medical school following a) the formation of the Departments of Biomedical Data Science and Epidemiology in 2015, b) the restructuring of the academic enterprise in the clinical departments in 2016, and c) the revision of the Appointments, Promotions and Titles Policies in 2016, led to formulation of guidelines for providing subvention to faculty members in the Tenure-track/Tenured and Non-tenure Faculty Lines.

-Budgeting for the increase in support for subvention to faculty members for whom such support had not previously been allocated has been built into the long-range financial plan established during the restructuring in 2015-2016 for the medial school and were implemented on July 1, 2016.
+Budgeting for the increase in support for subvention to faculty members for whom such support had not previously been allocated has been built into the long-range financial plan established during the restructuring in 2015-2016 for the medical school and were implemented on July 1, 2016.
 The guidelines governing subvention support are enumerated below.

 1. The level of compensation support (proportional to FTE) for faculty members (in any department) for whom a defined and ongoing level of subvention support was part of their employment contract (offer letter) or subsequent retention contract will not be reduced except under the conditions set forth in the Geisel Policy on Compensation and Research Support, the Geisel Policy on Tenure or by broad-based institutional changes in policies governing compensation support for faculty as approved by the Dean or, when required, the Board of Trustees of Dartmouth College.